Languages of New Caledonia: French

 New Caledonians of European descent generally speak French natively, and it is spoken by nearly all the remainder of the population as either a first or second language.
-New Caledonian French is characterized by some phonetic particularities and specific grammatical constructions derived from native languages.
+New Caledonian French is characterised by some phonetic particularities and specific grammatical constructions derived from native languages and from Australian English.

 At the 2009 census, 97.3% of New Caledonians aged 15 or older reported that they could speak, read and write French, whereas only 1.1% reported that they had no knowledge of French.
 No questions regarding the knowledge of French were asked in the 2014 and 2019 censuses, on account of the population's nearly universal understanding of it.

 In the early colonial era, there had been a French pidgin used in New Caledonia as a contact language, especially along the east coast, alongside Bislama, and today there is a local French creole known as Tayo that may descend from it.

 Indigenous languages

+Bilingual Iaai–French inscriptions at a Protestant church on Ouvéa.
+The Iaai language is in the Loyalty Islands subfamily.

 The forty native languages of New Caledonia form two branches of the Southern Oceanic languages, part of the Austronesian family; West Uvean is Polynesian.
 Their speakers are known as Kanaks.
 The most important are: Drehu, Nengone, Paicî, Ajië, and Xârâcùù.
 People living around Nouméa prior to French settlement spoke Ndrumbea.
 The other languages are spoken by a few hundred to couple thousand people and are endangered.
 Many Kanaks do not know their native languages very well because of the wide usage of French.

 At the 2019 census, 44.0% of people whose age was 15 or older reported that they had some form of knowledge of at least one Kanak language, whereas 56.0% reported that they had no knowledge of any of the Kanak languages.

 Foreign languages

+The most commonly taught foreign languages are English and Japanese.

+English

-Tourism constitutes an important part of the collectivity's economy, with visitors principally from Australia and New Zealand.
+Tourism constitutes an important part of the collectivity's economy, with visitors principally from Australia and New Zealand (who also are major trading partners of the country).
 English accordingly is understood by many New Caledonians (with most residents having a basic knowledge of English), especially in Nouméa and tourist destinations.

-The most commonly taught foreign languages are English and Japanese.
+A 2015 study by the University of Technology Sydney (UTS) found that 90% of New Caledonians had studied at least some English at school, due to it being a compulsory school subject.